stephy/tipCalculator/README.md

 # Tip Calculator - HW 1

-This is tip calculator application that allows the user to input a bill amount and know what the total of the bill will be including tip.
+This is a tip calculator application that allows the user to input a bill amount and know what the total of the bill will be including the tip.
 The user can save the tip percentage amount by entering the settings view.

 Time spent: 4 hours

 Completed user stories: